Cody-Learner/aurt.aurutils.based/README.md

 Individual screenshots: https://cody-learner.github.io/
 Combined: https://cody-learner.github.io/combined.html

+## EDIT April 29 2018
+Aurt-setup is now provided.
+This automates setup for running/testing aurt.<br>

+To test run aurt:<br>
+1) place all 3 scripts in somwehere in your $PATH.<br>
+2) make the scripts executable, ie: chmod +x <script><br>
+3) run aurt-setup.<br>
+4) run aurt<br>

+Aurt-setup checks for dependencies, builds and/or installs them if needed, sets up a local aur repo in /var/cache/pacman/aur/, syncs the new aur repo, updates the system.<br>
+##

 Aurt is an Arch Linux AUR helper, wrapper-script around aurutils.

 Aurt is intended to ease the transition into setting up and using aurutils.
 Aurutils brings AUR helpers to a whole new level with it's feature set and integration with pacman.
 Along with this comes additional work to setup and use.
 Aurt is a small (~400 lines), very straight forward, easy to follow, edit, customize, etc wrapper script, around aurutils, pacman, etc that ties all the various scripts into a common cli interfce with pacman like commands + some aurt specific, also has a cli command menu on the base interface.